evekhm/gitlab-ci/README.md

 ## Setup
 ### GitLab Projects
-We will demonstrate the usage of the plug-in templates with the following example of GitLab Projects setup:
+We will demonstrate the usage of the plug-in templates with the following setup.

 **Services**: (different Projects, each has Container Registry enabled):
 - ApplicationA - service A